Frequently Asked Questions

 How do I avoid the notice on my 7 day notice and/or 60 day notice account?

 As part of the terms and conditions you must always give the appropriate notice on withdrawals.

 Is Scottish Widows Bank covered by the Financial Services Compensation Scheme (FSCS)?

-Your eligible deposits with Scottish Widows Bank are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
-This limit is applied to the total of any deposits you have with the following: Scottish Widows Bank.
-Some savings accounts under the Charities Aid Foundation brand name are also deposits with Scottish Widows Bank.
+Your eligible deposits held by a UK establishment of Lloyds Bank plc are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit guarantee scheme.
+This limit is applied to the total of any deposits you have with the following: Lloyds Bank, Mayfair Private Banking, Lloyds Bank Private Banking and Scottish Widows Bank.
+Some savings accounts under the Charities Aid Foundation brand name are also deposits with Lloyds Bank plc.
 Any total deposits you hold above the limit between these brands are unlikely to be covered.

 I have a Scottish Widows ISA which I opened through Lloyds Banking Group.
 Who do I contact for information?

 More information on the Lloyds Banking Group can be found at www.lloydsbankinggroup.com